 Source: Section 10.42 of Advising California Nonprofit Corporations entitled “Electronic Transmission by or to the Corporation,” published by Continuing Education of the Bar, 2021.

-Electronic voting is available, provided an individual member makes such a request in a signed document and indicates an email address to be used for casting ballots.
+Electronic voting is available for CAA Members, provided an individual member makes such a request in a signed document and indicates an email address to be used for casting ballots.
 Each individual must make this request.
 The organization may not make a blanket decision to allow members to vote electronically either through an administrative action or by popular vote of members.

 If you would like to change your voting preference to electronic, you may download, complete, and return the Consent to Use of Electronic Transmissions form by email to info@alumni.caltech.edu or by mail to Caltech Alumni Association, MC 1-97, 1200 E California Blvd, Pasadena, CA, 91125.